Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 #### 2.2.1 - Cubic-Spline
 #### taken from ref[10] chapter 4.4 | It would be a good choice if it weren't for the jerk at the initial and final points

-When n+1 points are given, using a unique interpolating polynomial of degree $n$ is possible, but for bigger numbers, that is computationally heavy.
-Hence we can make use of $n$ polynomials of degree $p$ instead of that [10]. the degree of $p$ is chosen according to the desired degree of continuity of the spline.
-For instance, in order to obtain the continuity of velocities and accelerations at the time instances of $t_k$, where the transition between two consecutive segments occurs, it is possible to assume a polynomial of degree $p=3$ (cubic polynomial)
+When provided with $n+1$ points, it is feasible to construct a unique interpolating polynomial of degree $n$.
+However, as the number of points increases, the computational burden becomes heavier.
+To address this, an alternative approach is to utilize n polynomials of degree $p$ instead.
+The selection of $p$ is based on the desired level of continuity for the spline.
+For instance, if one aims to achieve continuity of velocities and accelerations at the time instances $t_k$, where the transition between two consecutive segments takes place, a cubic polynomial with degree $p=3$ can be assumed.

 $$q(t) = a_0 + a_1t + a_2t^2 + a_3t^3$$